ornorman12/Snake-Species-Classification---Vision-Trasformer-vs-CNN/README.md

 - **ViT - DINOv2** consistently outperformed **ResNet-50** across all metrics.
 The Vision Transformer model showed a superior ability to correctly identify the true class as the top prediction (Top-1 accuracy) compared to ResNet-50.

 - **Impact of Augmentation**:
-  - **ResNet-50**: The application of data augmentation led to mild improvements across all accuracy metrics, with a slightly better improvement compared to ViT - DINOv2.
-This suggests that ResNet-50 benefits more from augmentation.
+ The application of data augmentation led to mild improvements across all accuracy metrics, with a slightly better improvement compared to ViT - DINOv2.
-  - **ViT - DINOv2**: Although the improvements were also mild, they indicate that the ViT - DINOv2 model is robust and performs well even with minor enhancements from augmentation techniques.

 Overall, **ViT - DINOv2** remains the superior model in this classification task, though both models demonstrated slight performance gains with the application of data augmentation.
 ## Future Work